-customize this providing implementation of You can strategy by your own org.jacorb.orb.ProfileSelector, and specifying it in the property jacorb.transport.client.selector.
+You can customize this strategy by providing your own implementation of org.jacorb.orb.ProfileSelector, and specifying it the in property jacorb.transport.client.selector.
 The interface ProfileSelector requires the following methods:

-For each IOR, the method selectProfile receives a list of all profiles from the IOR for which the client has a transport implementation, in the order in which they appear in the IOR.
+For each IOR, the selectProfile method receives a list of all profiles from the IOR for which the client has a transport implementation, in the order in which they appear in the IOR.
 The method should select one profile from this list and return it; this profile will then be used for communication with the server.